underscoreio/essential-scala/src/pages/objects/companion-objects.md

 ### Exercises

-#### Construct-a-Person
+#### Friendly Person Factory

-Implement a companion object for `Person` containing an `apply` method that accepts a whole name as a single string rather than as a first and last name individually.
+Implement a companion object for `Person` containing an `apply` method that accepts a whole name as a single string rather than individual first and last names.

-Here's a tip: you can split a `String` into an `Array` of components as follows:
+Tip: you can split a `String` into an `Array` of components as follows:

 ~~~ scala
 scala> val parts = "John Doe".split(" ")